 Life Sciences: Students develop an understanding of patterns and how genetic information is passed from generation to generation.
-They also develop the understanding of adaptations contribute to the process of biological evolution how traits within populations change over time.
+They also develop the understanding of how traits within populations change over time.

-Life Science Standards Key concepts include but are not limited to: 8.L3U1.9 Explain how the transfer of genetic information (DNA) from each parent produces variation in offspring.
-Concepts taught in 5.L3U1.9 and stress on the impact of gene transmission vs the mechanism, chromosomes which determine gender at conception (XX, XY), cell division, chromosomes, genes, meiosis, mitosis, growth, reproduction (sexual, asexual), acquired vs inherited traits, Mendelian genetics, deoxyribonucleic acid (DNA), DNA structure 8.L3U4.10 Communicate how advancements in technology have furthered the field of genetic research and use evidence to support an argument about whether or not genetic research has improved human lives.
-Genetic engineering, selective breeding, genomics 8.L4U2.11
+Life Science Standards Key concepts include but are not limited to: 8.L3U1.9 Explain how the transfer of genetic information from each parent produces variation in offspring.
+Concepts taught in 5.L3U1.9 and stress the impact of gene transmission vs the mechanism, chromosomes which determine gender at conception (XX, XY), cell division, chromosomes, genes, meiosis, mitosis, growth, reproduction (sexual, asexual), acquired vs inherited traits, Mendelian genetics, deoxyribonucleic acid (DNA), DNA structure 8.L3U4.10 Communicate how advancements in technology have furthered the field of genetic Genetic engineering, genetically-modified organisms, research and use evidence to support an argument about whether or not genetic selective breeding, genomics research has improved human lives.
+8.L4U2.11